 If the custodian will be absent for an extended period of time, a new custodian must be appointed using the Change Custodian and Change Fund Verification forms.

-Change Funds are to be kept separate and should not be co-mingled with any other funds.
+Change Funds are to be kept separate from other funds.

-The custodian must notify University Student Financial Services and Cashier Operations (USFSCO) Cashier Office immediately when rescinding custodian responsibilities or when the custodian's office address changes.
+The custodian must notify University Bursar Cashier Office immediately when rescinding custodian responsibilities or when the custodian's office address changes.

 Procedure